rieck/harry/examples/TUTORIAL.md

   Starting with version 0.4.0 Harry includes a small Python module that can be used to directly access the functionality of the tool.
 The module is called `harry.py` and needs to be in a directory listed in your Python path (see `PYTHONPATH`).
 Moreover, the module depends on the popular Python package `numpy` to be installed.
-Let's start by importing the module and another module we need later
+Let's start by importing the module.

        import harry
-       import random

   The most important function of the module is `harry.compare`.
-You can see its documentation by simply running
+You can see its documentation from within Python by simply running:

        help(harry.compare)

-  Okay, it is time to run some tests and see how Harry can be used from within the Python environment.
-First, we create a set of random strings to play around.
+  Before we can run some tests with this version of Harry, we first create a set of random strings to play around.

+       import random
        a = " abdefghijklmnopqrstivwxyz"
-       x = [''.join(random.choice(a) for _ in range(50)) for _ in range(10)]
+       x = [''.join(random.choice(a) for _ in range(10)) for _ in range(5)]

-  We can easily compute a square matrix of distance values by running
+  We can now easily compute a square matrix of distance values for this set of strings by running:

        d = harry.compare(x)

+       display(d)
+       array([[  0.
+10. 10.
+8. 10.]
+              [ 10.
+0. 10.
+8. 8.]
+              [ 10.
+10. 0.
+9. 10.]
+              [  8.
+8. 9.
+0. 10.]
+              [ 10.
+8. 10.
+10. 0.]], type=float32)

-  Several options from the command-line tool can be used as parameters to this function as follows
+  Note that the strings have been generated randomly and the output is different when you run this examples.
+Several options of the command-line tool can be directly used as parameters to `harry.compare`:

        d = harry.compare(x, measure="dist_jaro")
        d = harry.compare(x, granularity="tokens")
        d = harry.compare(x, x_range="3:9")

-  The first call computes a distance matrix using the Jaro distance as similarity measure.
-The second call sticks to the default similarity measure (Levenshtein distance), but uses tokens as granularity instead of bytes.
-The third call finally makes use of the range feature and computes only a submatrix for the strings between index 3 and 9.
+  The first call of `harry.compare` computes a distance matrix using the Jaro distance as similarity measure, the second call uses tokens as granularity instead of bytes and the third call makes use of the range feature for computing only a submatrix.

 ## Conclusions